aterzy42/aterzy42.github.io/README.md

 - **Statistical Analysis**: A/B Testing, Hypothesis Testing, Statistical Modeling (e.g., Linear Regression, Bootstrap, etc.)
 - **Version Control**: Git

-## Education
-- M.S.
-Applied Mathematics	| California State University Northridge (_August 2020_)
-- B.S.
-Mathematics | California State University Northridge (_May 2017_)

-## Work Experience
-**ANALYTICS MANAGER @ Spotter (_October 2022 - November 2024_)**
-- Estimated future cash flows for unconventional financial products offered to YouTube channels using retention and cohort analysis, enhancing forecast accuracy and decision-making for creator partnerships.
-- Developed a forecasting model utilizing time series and machine learning techniques to predict YouTube video revenue, cutting manual underwriting time by 50% and improving valuation precision for creator deals.
-- Collaborated with the sales team to craft data-driven narratives, which were later communicated to global YouTube creators, directly contributing to the successful closure of multiple multi-million-dollar contracts.
-- Built Excel and Power BI dashboards using data from various YouTube APIs to fulfill ad hoc requests, enabling the team to uncover key trends and make data-driven decisions in a fast-paced, results-driven environment.

-**MACHINE LEARNING SPECIALIST – COMPUTER VISION @ Bluehalo (_September 2019 - October 2022_)**
-- Developed multiple anomaly detection methods in Python for satellite imagery to identify key targets, making annotation feasible by highlighting crucial areas for labeling, and designed a PyQT5-based GUI to streamline the annotation process as part of a broader object detection task.
-- Built a state estimation pipeline using OpenCV, integrating image processing techniques such as key point extraction, centroid estimation, and symmetry detection, enhancing object tracking accuracy and performance for real-time applications.
-- Delivered presentations to stakeholders, interpreting complex methodologies and providing actionable insights that influenced strategic planning and informed next steps, driving informed decision-making.

-**TEACHING ASSOCIATE, MATHEMATICS @ California State University, Northridge (_August 2017 - May 2020_)**
-- Delivered engaging lectures and recitations for precalculus and higher-level courses, improving student comprehension and engagement.
-- Provided personalized tutoring and support during office hours, addressing individual student challenges and improving academic performance.
-- Led a summer intensive on data science for incoming students, covering coding, statistics, and machine learning, enabling students to complete Kaggle challenges and strengthening their foundational skills for future coursework.

-**RESEARCH SCHOLAR - MACHINE LEARNING @ Air Force Research Laboratory (_June 2019 - August 2019_)**
-- Developed regression models to analyze high-power microwave simulation results, extracting key performance factors to drive iterative design improvements.
-Documented and optimized code for future scholars, enabling continued experimentation and advancing virtual prototyping efficiency.
-- Created advanced Matplotlib visualizations to analyze complex datasets, revealing hidden patterns and correlations that drove deeper research insights.
-- Partnered with cross-functional teams from academia, government, and industry to present findings and address complex research challenges, fostering collaboration and driving innovative solutions.

 ## Projects
 ### An Investigation of Distance-Based Statistical Methods in High Dimensions
 [Repo](https://github.com/aterzy42/CurseofDimensionality)